pingcap/docs-cn/ticdc/ticdc-avro-protocol.md

 ## Topic distribution

 Schema Registry supports three [Subject Name Strategies](https://docs.confluent.io/platform/current/schema-registry/serdes-develop/index.html#subject-name-strategy): TopicNameStrategy, RecordNameStrategy, and TopicRecordNameStrategy.
 Currently, TiCDC Avro only supports TopicNameStrategy, which means that a Kafka topic can only receive data in one data format.
 Therefore, TiCDC Avro prohibits mapping multiple tables to the same topic.
 When you create a changefeed, an error will be reported if the topic rule does not include the `{schema}` and `{table}` placeholders in the configured distribution rule.

+## Compatibility

+When upgrading the TiCDC cluster to v7.0.0, if a table replicated using Avro contains the `FLOAT` data type, you need to manually adjust the compatibility policy of Confluent Schema Registry to `None` before upgrading so that the changefeed can successfully update the schema.
+Otherwise, after upgrading, the changefeed will be unable to update the schema and enter an error state.
+For more information, see [#8490](https://github.com/pingcap/tiflow/issues/8490).